andrewslotin/rummelsnuff/README.md

 The action needs an access token to manage PRs.
 To provide an access token, add `access_token: ${{ secrets.GITHUB_TOKEN }}` to the `with:` section of your workflow step (see example below).

 By default this action adds "Spam" label and closes the PR that is recognized as spam.
 A custom label can be provided via the `spam_label` input.
-To disable closing PRs set the `close_spam_prs` to any value except `"yes"`, for example:
+To disable closing PRs set the `close_spam_prs` to any value except `"yes"`:

 ``` yaml
 - name: Rummelsnuff